 Art Deco Jewelry

-In recent years Mr. Macklowe has sought to shed light on areas of collecting that have never been fully explored, spearheading the publication of “Dynamic Beauty: Sculpture of Art Nouveau Paris” and “Nature Transformed: Art Nouveau Horn Jewelry”.
+In recent years, Mr. Macklowe has sought to shed light on areas of collecting that have never been fully explored, spearheading the publication of “Dynamic Beauty: Sculpture of Art Nouveau Paris” and “Nature Transformed: Art Nouveau Horn Jewelry”.
 By presenting antiques in a dynamic and accessible fashion, they are becoming “modern” in the best sense.
-Macklowe Gallery jewelry has been photographed on celebrities as diverse as Adele, Amy Adams and Jennifer Lopez.
+Macklowe Gallery jewelry has been photographed on celebrities such as Adele, Amy Adams and Jennifer Lopez.